A Bayesian Hierarchical Score for Structure Learning from Related Data Sets: Simulation Studies

 Figure \ref{fig:shd_param_b} shows the relationship between the difference in SHD and some key simulation parameters in scenario (b).
 The effect of both the number of related data sets $|F|$ and the number of observations $n_f$ is more marked than in scenario (a).
 For the same $|F|$ and $n_f$, BHD outperforms BDeu by a larger margin when some network structures are different (scenario (b)) compared to when they are all identical (scenario (a)).

-Figure \ref{fig:TPFPFN} compares the difference in TP (left), FP (center) and FN (right panel) between BDeu and BHD for scenario (b).
+Figure \ref{fig:TPFPFN} shows the difference in TP (left), FP (center) and FN (right panel) between BDeu and BHD for scenario (b).
 Positive values favour the proposed BHD score.
 While the two methods perform similarly in terms of TP and FN, BHD outperforms BDeu in terms of FP in the \textbf{hier} case.
 The structures learned by BHD are thus sparser and more interpretable than those learned by BDeu.

 We also perform some experiments with different values $s \in \{1,2,5,10\}$ of the imaginary sample size.
 As $s$ increases, BHD achieves marginally lower SHDs.
-However, its average SHD is not significantly different from that of BDeu for the same $s$ (figures not shown for reasons of space).
+However, its average SHD is not significantly different from that of BDeu for the same value of $s$.